JhonesBR/go-clob/README.md

 5. Transactions:
     - All operations involving balances and orders are wrapped in database transactions to ensure consistency and deal with race conditions

+6. Tests:
+    - The script `tests/script.js` is used to test the API endpoints.
+    - The test structure is described in the [Tests](#Tests) section.
+    - The tests are run with [k6](https://k6.io/).

 ---

 # API Endpoints